U.S. Center for SafeSport Summer Safety Checklist

 Eight Questions to Ask Before Your Child Starts a Summer Program

-Whether your child is attending summer camp or a sports league, the answers to these questions can help you evaluate a program’s preparedness to prevent and respond to abuse and misconduct.
-Answers to these questions may be found in policies posted online or by contacting a program administrator.
+Whether your child is joining a summer sports league or heading off to camp, the answers to these questions can help you evaluate a program’s preparedness to prevent and respond to abuse and misconduct.
+Discover the answers to these questions by contacting a program administrator or checking a program’s policies.

 1. What are the criteria for volunteer and staff screening and background checks?